Clever-Net-Systems/Genesys/README.md

 Done :)

 ## Usage
-Genesys is based on systemd or systemV.
+Genesys is based on systemd.
 You can easily turn on or down the genesys service like this:

 ### Systemd